Japanese Pink Salt Recipe That’s Blowing Up on TikTok for a Reason

 Ingredients

-1. Warm the water gently until it’s hot but not boiling.
+1. Warm the water gently until it is pleasantly warm but not boiling.

 Notes